polycrates/Apuleius-Resources/README.md

 # Apuleius Resources
-Hopefully this will develop into a full commentary project on Apuleius'Metamorphoses.
+Hopefully this will develop into a full commentary project on Apuleius' Metamorphoses.
 For now I'm storing a few things here so that others can use them if need be.
 So far I have a complete vocab list and a fully lemmatized html text of the Metamorphoses.
 All lemmas point to entries in the vocab list.
+The text is from the Latin Library (with some corrections).
 - Most of the lemmas were derived from the Bridge's digitization of Oldfather's concordance: https://github.com/GitClassical/Concordances
 - Almost all of the dictionary entries were derived from the Bridge's Latin master file: https://github.com/GitClassical/Bridge/tree/master/data
 - note that the line numbers in the oldfather concordance (based on Helm's Teubner) are included in the word tags in the html, but did not make the transition with complete success.